-Declercq Passementiers' story began in 1852 with a very small trimmings factory.
+Declercq Passementiers' story has started in 1852 with a small trimmings factory.
 Generations of craftspeople have handed down their expertise and ancestral techniques, thus perpetuating the refined traditions of a trade that has become rare.
-Jérôme and Elisa Declercq represent the sixth generation of this family of trimming-makers and are currently writing the sequel to the story.
-They are dedicated to the innovation of their craft.
+Jérôme and Elisa Declercq represent the sixth generation of this family of trimming-makers and still work according to these traditional craft techniques.

-In 1930, during the Depression, Gaston Perret was the first to create the small shuttlecock that would revolutionize trimmings for several years.
+In 1930, during the Depression, Gaston Perret was the first to create the shuttlecock that would revolutionize trimmings for several years.
 La Passementerie Nouvelle was born.

 In 1948, his daughter Jacqueline Perret-Declercq began to work at his side and later took over the direction in collaboration with her son Claude.

 In 1971, La Passementerie Nouvelle moved to rue Etienne Marcel.
 It acquired Louvet & Mauny in 1972, a very old company dating from the 18th century, and in 1977 the prestigious company André Boudin, renown for having made somee of the world’s most beautiful trimmings during the first half of the twentieth century.